-Creswick waste transfer station and former landfill
+Creswick transfer station and former landfill

-The Creswick Waste Transfer Station is located on industrial land near the former landfill off Ring Road.
+The Creswick Transfer Station is near the former landfill off Ring Road.
 The facility accepts both non-organic and organic waste for transfer elsewhere.
-A land use buffer of up to 500 metres could be applied to a sensitive use (such as residential use).
-This is to prevent the encroachment of sensitive uses and to better manage unintended offsite impacts such as odour, dust, noise and landfill gas.
-These impacts could be better managed by applying a Buffer Area Overlay and an Environmental Audit Overlay to the area around the facility but the precise extent would be subject to further detailed environmental assessment.
+A buildings and works controls buffer of up to 500 metres could be applied to a sensitive use (such as residential use).
+This is to prevent the encroachment of sensitive uses and to better manage unintended offsite impacts such as odour, dust and noise.
+These impacts could be better managed by applying a Buffer Area Overlay to the area around the facility.
+The precise extent of any required buffer and need for planning controls would be subject to further detailed assessment as outlined in Planning Practice Note 92 (DELWP, 2021) and the recently published EPA guidance Landfill buffer guideline (EPA Victoria, August 2024).

 The former Creswick landfill operated until 2005.
 It is approximately 7.4 hectares in size and contains putrescible waste.
 The landfill requires ongoing management to ensure that offsite impacts are managed.
-This includes minimising public access, groundwater management and invasive weed management.
-A land use separation of up to 500 metres could be applied between the facility and a sensitive use.
-This is to prevent further intensification of residential uses and development.
-Impacts from the former landfill could be better managed by applying a Buffer Area Overlay and Environmental Audit Overlay to the land and its surrounds but the precise extent would be subject to further detailed environmental assessment.
+This includes minimising public access, groundwater and landfill gas management.
+Planning controls on buildings and works to mitigate against landfill gas migration could apply up to 500m from the former landfill.
+The need for any planning controls would be subject to further detailed environmental assessment as described for the transfer station above.